akto-api-security/tests-library/remediation/SENSITIVE_DATA_EXPOSURE_SLACK_WORKSPACE_REFRESH_TOKEN.md

 ### Step 3: Secure Storage of New Token
 Remember to securely store your refresh token, it should not be stored as a string in your source code, especially if it is posted publicly.

-### Step 4: Regularly update your tokens
-Regularly updating your tokens is a good standard practice to follow.
-This limits the usefulness of any tokens that may have been leaked without your knowledge.

-Keep in mind all codes depend on your current implementation and language you are using, adapt it according to your needs.
-But the general idea stays the same: invalidate current token, generate new one, then store it securely and don't expose it.